An Enhanced Approach to Measuring Financial Stress

 In recent months, the CFSI has remained low, as key financial conditions continued to improve.
 After falling to a recent low of -0.57 on March 14, 2013, the index's latest reading stands at 0.03.
 The current reading of 0.03 places the level of stress in Grade 2, a "normal stress" period.
 The index is down 0.86 units over the previous 12 months and nearly 3.03 points since its peak in December 2008.

-Stress in each of the component submarkets can also be analyzed by decomposing the CFSI into the contribution each market makes to the total level of system stress (more information on these components can be found here).
-The individual components of the CFSI were elevated at the beginning of 2012—though not to the same degree as during the financial crisis—but as the year progressed, stress in many of these markets decreased, indicating that the potential for widespread stress had fallen.
-So far in 2013, the CFSI’s securitization market component has been contributing the most to the overall level of stress, while the foreign exchange and funding markets have been contributing little.
+Stress in each of the component submarkets can also be analyzed by decomposing the CFSI into the contribution each market makes to the total level of system stress.
+The individual components of the CFSI were elevated at the beginning of 2012 - though not to the same degree as during the financial crisis - but as the year progressed, stress in many of these markets decreased, indicating that the potential for widespread stress had fallen.
+So far in 2013, the CFSI's securitization market component has been contributing the most to the overall level of stress, while the foreign exchange and funding markets have been contributing little.